Nitinsoni03062024/Nitin.soni/_posts/2024-6-8-Kubernetes.md

 > - kubectl get ns (show all namespaces in kuberneres)

-# How to pod create in kubernetes
+# How to create Pod in kubernetes

 > **There are 2 types of pod**

 - 1:- Pod Creation (Simple/Orphan pod)
 - 2:- Controlller pod

-# How to create simple/orphan pod in kubernetes.
+# How to create simple/orphan pod by command line in kubernetes.

+{% highlight ruby%}
 > - kubectl get ns (Show namespace)
 > - kubectl run test --image=docker.io/nginx (To this cammand create test pod)
 > - kubectl get pod (show pods)